 “We unite behind a declaration of self-evident truth.
 The people who live in Scotland are best placed to make the decisions that affect Scotland.”

-It is a curiously vulnerable Achilles heal for the SNP to contradict themselves by invoking the star quality of Scots who do not live in Scotland to prop up the case for Scots who do to govern themselves.
-Sir Sean Connery lives in the Bahamas, Alan Cumming holds US-UK dual citizenship and is based out of Los Angeles and actor Brian Cox is based out of New York.
+It is a curiously vulnerable Achilles heel for the SNP to contradict themselves by invoking the star quality of Scots who do not live in Scotland to prop up the case for Scots who do to govern themselves.
+Sir Sean Connery lives in the Bahamas, Alan Cumming holds US-UK dual citizenship and is based out of Los Angeles, and actor Brian Cox is based out of New York.

 The answer is the facts of Scottish history do not lend credence to the ambitions of the Scottish National Party.
-The majority of people understand that the global successes in Scottish history stem from the achievement of establishing an enduring partnership with England that went on to profoundly influence the world.
+The majority of people understand that the global successes in Scottish past stem from the achievement of establishing an enduring partnership with England that went on to profoundly influence the world.
 There is no shame in admitting that two proud and unique nations did more together than might have been accomplished separately.
 Empire and the cultural association it created, in no small part spearheaded by Scottish emigration, was the glue that reinforced the Union of Scotland and England as an actively relevant political enterprise with a mark to make on the world.